 Environmental education is key in nurturing an interest in, and a care for wildlife and our natural heritage.

 Working alongside local schools, and involving them where possible in our projects, is something we feel is very important to the future success of our work.
 After all, today’s kids might be tomorrow’s countryside managers!

 Balancing and integrating the many uses of the countryside, from farming and forestry to walking and education, is a major goal of countryside management.

 We work alongside farmers and private landowners as well as large businesses, sometimes in an advisory role, and other times with practical conservation task days to support a wider and healthier natural environment.

-Countryside Management Partnerships (CMPs) like the KSCP, have mainly been created through the partnership of local authorities with national organisations such as The Environment Agency.
-More information on our sister Partnerships can be found here.
+Countryside Management Partnerships like the KSCP, have mainly been created through the partnership of local authorities with national organisations such as The Environment Agency.
+More information on our sister Partnerships in Kent can be found here.